 My son and I had such a fun time diving into the deep as we explored knowledge with this Ocean Zones Activity for Kids!
 I can't wait to share with you how this went for us, and maybe it will inspire learning in your home too!

-Learning about the Ocean Zones with the Shelf
+Learning about the Ocean Zones with a Learning Shelf

 Ocean Zones Activity for Kids

-And one question led to another, we looked at the animals in the sunlit zone and questioned why these animals cannot survive in the deeper ocean.
+One question led to another.
+We looked at the animals in the sunlit zone and questioned why these animals could not survive in the deeper ocean.
 I could go on and on and on about all the concepts (photosynthesis & sunlight, water pressure, marine mammals & oxygen just to name a few) we can teach just through one theme shelf!

 The next fun part was putting these sea creatures up on the shelf!
 My son cut out a starfish and he pasted it on the bottom of the shelf, exclaiming to me at the same time: "Look that starfish has to be on the ocean floor since it can't swim."
 He moved our strawberry box clam down to the ocean floor too.